-PBS SoCal Funding is at Risk
+PBS SoCal & KCET Funding is at Risk

 Our nation’s non-commercial public media is made possible by a uniquely American, entrepreneurial, public-private partnership.
 Federal funding is the foundation of that partnership, and a recognition of the proven benefits delivered to the American people through public media.
 The partnership continues with local stations working with their communities to complete the funding process.